Profisee/webhooktemplate/README.md

 ## Content

-- Additional Files - A simple model and data archive to restore and test against, along with a sample activity that can be imported via FastApp Studios
+- Additional Files - A simple model and data archive to restore and test against, along with a sample activity that can be imported via FastApp Studio.
-- Webhook Template - A sample webhook project that can be compiled and deployed to use as webhook for Profisee Service webhook activities and events
+- Webhook Template - A sample webhook project that can be compiled and deployed to use as webhook for Profisee Service webhook activities and events.
 - Webhook Activity Library - A Workflow Activity project that contains the uncompiled SampleWebhookActivity.wf workflow file found in AdditionalFiles.
 This can be used to see how webhook activities are configured.

 ## Webhook Setup